 Get to know the people behind the company and the mission behind the work

 Offer financial wellness to the people at the heart of your business

 Applying for Social Security is very straightforward.
 In fact, applying is perhaps too easy for such an important decision.
 The more important and complicated question is: When to apply?

-Just follow these six steps…
+Just follow these 5 steps.

 Make sure you make the right decision about when to apply.
 This is a decision that impacts the rest of your life.
 (See below.)